hyperledger-archives/indy-client/getting-started.md

 ```

-Alice only has one claim that meets claim proof requirements for this Job Application, so it is associated automatically with the request; this is how some of her attributes are pre-populated.
+Alice only has one claim that meets proof requirements for this Job Application, so it is associated automatically with the request; this is how some of her attributes are pre-populated.

 The pre - population doesn’t create data leakage, though; the request is still pending.
 Alice can edit what she is willing to supply for each requested attribute.